ariccio/resources-for-pandemic-school-air-quality/README.md

 You can see [their page on kids & school here](https://covidstraighttalk.org/kids).
+They have an excellent list of other resources here: [Resources We Love](https://covidstraighttalk.org/resources)

 # Ventilation
 Target ~6 air changes per hour (ACH) of clean air delivery.